chadduffin/c-stl/README.md

 ## Containers

 ### ARRAY
 The `ARRAY` data type has been implemented.
-The following functionality has been implemented:
+The following functionality exists:

 * creation
 * deletion